plone/volto/docs/source/configuration/settings-reference.md

 # defaultBlockType

-By default this is `'text'` but can be set to other block type string from addons.
+The default block type in Volto is "text", which uses the current draftjs-based implementation of rich text editor.
+It can be set to other block type implementations.